Click on the map to see a larger image of the area.

 http://www.oldstpeterslandmark.org

 Granada Theatre - When it opened in 1929, the Granada Theatre in downtown The Dalles was the first "talkie" west of the Mississippi River.
-The building operated recently as a non-profit organization, but is currently closed and for sale.
+The building is now for sale and not open to the public.
 Visitors are welcome to view the exterior of this unique building on Second St. It is a historic landmark in the Moorish architectural style.

-The Dalles Dam - Not a museum but surely worth a visit.
+The Dalles Dam - The Dalles Dam Visitor Center at Seufert Park is surely worth a visit.
 In 1957, the completion of the dam at The Dalles inundated Celilo Falls and Lake Celilo formed behind it.
 The unique design in the form of a backward L takes advantage of a natural rock formation in the river to connect separate spillway and powerhouse sections.
 The generating capacity is 1.8 million kilowatts and can light up two cities the size of Portland, OR.
 The pool behind the dam is called Lake Celilo and it stretches 24 miles upstream to the John Day Dam.

 Wamic